openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ###### 3D Rotation Matrices

-The trick works the exact same way with 3d matrices: In order to rotate around on **//TODO: OH GOD WRITE THIS**

-* Example: Vibrating a brick-phone in 3D.
+The trick for rotating about one axis in 3D-land works the exact same way it does in 2d land: In order to rotate around one axis, all we need to do is to use a 2d rotation matrix (think about it: a rotation about one axis doesn't depend on the others just yet), and add a neutral dimension to it.
+Here's what it looks like when we use one dimension each time:
+$$
+R_x(\theta) &= \begin{bmatrix}
+1 & 0 & 0 \\
+0 & \cos \theta &  -\sin \theta \\
+0 & \sin \theta  &  \cos \theta \\
+\end{bmatrix} \\
+R_y(\theta) &= \begin{bmatrix}
+\cos \theta & 0 & \sin \theta \\
+0 & 1 & 0 \\[3pt]
+-\sin \theta & 0 & \cos \theta \\
+\end{bmatrix} \\
+R_z(\theta) &= \begin{bmatrix}
+\cos \theta &  -\sin \theta & 0 \\
+\sin \theta & \cos \theta & 0\\
+0 & 0 & 1\\
+\end{bmatrix}
+$$

+And this is indeed a useful way for rotating about one axis.
+Leonhard Euler a mathematician working on these types of rotations, noted early on that while good for rotating about one axis, this method (called _Euler Angles_) does not fare well in multiaxial rotations.
+To understand that, it's easiest ot grab a Rubik's cube and twist it about it's x dimension, and then about it's y dimension.
+Now make a note of where the unique tiles have moved, revert the changes, and try it again with first y and then x.
+Your results will be different!

+The reason for the difference will be explained in the following section.
+Meanwhile, just remember that when rotating things in more than 2 dimensions, you need to know not only the angles of the rotations, but the order in which to apply them.
+This problem does not exist in some other types of rotation (liek _Quaternions_, whcih are significantly more difficult)l

 #### Matrix Algebra
 This chapter introduced a different kind of math from what you were used to.
 But while introducing _a new thing to do things with_ we opened up a lot of unexplored dangers.
 Notice that we always multiplied vectors by matrices in a certain order: It's always the vector _after_ the matrix, the vector is always transposed, and any new operation applied to an existing situation always happens with a matrix to the left of our result.
-There's a reason for all of that: Commutativity.
+There's a reason for all of that: _Commutativity_.

 ##### Commmumamitativiwha?
 In high school Algebra, we used to think that $a\cdot b=b\cdot a$.
 No reason not to think that: The amount of uranium rods that you have times the amount of specially trained monkeys that I have equals the same amount of casualties, no matter the order of multiplication.
 That's because quantities are _commutative_, the order in which they apply operations to each other doesn't matter.  **[mh: these two sentences say the same thing]**